Mohammad Nawaz (cricketer): International career

 He made his Twenty20 International debut for Pakistan against the United Arab Emirates in the 2016 Asia Cup on 29 February 2016.
 He was hit for 38 runs from 3 overs after being called to bowl by captain Shahid Afridi.
 Waqar Younis, the head coach, criticised Afridi for this and said that it was 'unfair' for him to call Nawaz up being relatively new and that it 'destroyed the youngster's confidence'.

 He made his One Day International debut for Pakistan against Ireland on 18 August 2016, scoring a half-century.
 In September 2016, he was named man of the match in the final of the 2016–17 National T20 Cup.

 He made his Test debut for Pakistan against the West Indies in Dubai on 13 October 2016.

 In June 2020, he was named as one of four reserve players for Pakistan's tour to England during the COVID-19 pandemic.
 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.

 In July 2022, in the first match against Sri Lanka, he took his first five-wicket haul in Test cricket.

 In September 2022, he was instrumental in a record win against India during the Asia Cup, being Pakistan's highest successful run-chase against India in a T20I, eventually named Player of the Match for his all-round contributions.

 In September 2025, in the match against Afghanistan in UAE T20I Tri-series, he took his first five-wicket haul in T20I cricket, which also included a hat-trick, bowling out Afghanistan for 66, their second-lowest ever T20I total.
 Nawaz had previously contributed a 21-ball 25 with the bat in a low-scoring game.
 For his all-round performance he was adjudged Player of the Match as well Player of the Series.

+In February 2026, in the third and final T20I of Australia's 2025-26 tour of Pakistan in Lahore, Pakistan completed a 3–0 series whitewash with a dominant 111-run victory over Australia, Australia's worst-ever T20I loss.
+Nawaz was named Player of the Match, delivering a career-best T20I bowling performance with figures of 5 for 18, spinning a major collapse in the Australian batting lineup and playing a pivotal role in Pakistan's triumph.
+That series was effectively a warm up for both teams for the T20 World Cup.
+After a match against the Netherlands on the 7th of February in that tournament, Nawaz tested positive for Carboxy-THC in a post-match doping test.
+It was announced in July that Nawaz had received a three-month suspension, which by then he had already voluntarily provisionally served.